FDINet: Protecting against DNN Model Extraction via Feature Distortion Index: Related Works

 This paper focuses on real-time model extraction defense, which comprises two primary branches of techniques: passive defense and active defense schemes.
 To provide a comprehensive overview and comparison of the those defense methods, we present a taxonomy of these techniques in Table~\ref{tab:taxonomy_defense}.
 In the following paragraphs, we will discuss those two branches of methods.

 \textbf{Passive defense.} The passive defense approach aims to detect and interrupt malicious actions by monitoring and analyzing the distribution (e.g., abnormal distributions, significant information gain) of incoming queries ~\cite{kesarwani2018model,juuti2019prada,zhang2021seat,pal2021stateful,lee2022model}.
 PRADA~\cite{juuti2019prada} keeps track of the minimum L2-norm distance between last sample and previous samples for each client to detect the adversary.
-Since PRADA is based on the assumption that samples submitted by an adversary deviate from a normal (Gaussian) distribution, it fails to identify the queries fit with a normal distribution.
+Since PRADA is based on the assumption that samples submitted by an adversary deviate from a normal (Gaussian) distribution.
+Consequently, it is unable to detect queries that conform to a normal distribution.
 Extraction Monitor (EM)~\cite{kesarwani2018model} employs local proxy models to quantify the extraction status of an individual client.
+The proxy model measures either the information gain or the coverage of the feature space spanned by queries to estimate the learning status of individual and colluding adversaries.
 However, EM has two main drawbacks: (1) employing local proxy models results in high memory consumption that degrades the efficiency of MLaaS, (2) large false alarms may be raised for the benign client.

 \textbf{Active defense.} The active defense approach involves adding perturbation to the victim model’s output ~\cite{zheng2019bdpl,zheng2020protecting,quiring2018forgotten,lee2019defending,chen2020ast,Tribhuvanesh2020Prediction,kariyappa2020protecting,kariyappa2020defending,dziedzic2022increasing,mazeika2022steer}.
 Orekondy \textit{et al.} propose Prediction Poisoning~\cite{Tribhuvanesh2020Prediction}, which adds utility-constrained perturbations on the posteriors.
 The perturbations maximize the angular deviation between the gradient of the poisoned posteriors and that of the victim model.
 Zheng \textit{et al.} propose BDPL~\cite{zheng2019bdpl,zheng2020protecting}, which exploits Differential Privacy to add obfuscating noises on the prediction logits.